dalezak/vitepress-bootstrap/index.md

 <jumbotron
   title="Vitepress Bootstrap"
-  subtitle="Static site generator using markdown for content built with Vitepress and Bootstrap" description="Customizable turn key starter theme with responsive layout, dark mode, video player, photo gallery, and more" primaryText="See Features" primaryUrl="/features" secondaryText="Source Code"
+  subtitle="Static site generator using markdown for content built with Vitepress and Bootstrap" description="Customizable starter theme with responsive layout, dark mode, video player, photo gallery, and more" primaryText="See Features" primaryUrl="/features" secondaryText="Source Code"